 Review summary: Canon 20D vs XT

-Arguments in favor of the Canon EOS 20D:
+Advantages of the Canon EOS 20D:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (5 vs 3 flaps/sec) to capture the decisive moment.

 - Longer lasting: Can take more shots (700 versus 400) on a single battery charge.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.